sandboxie-plus/sandboxie-docs/docs/Content/ResourceAccessSettings.md

 Examples where exceptions are convenient or necessary:

 *   Allow direct access to some specific folder.
-For example, let the Web browser place downloads directly in a _Downloads_ folder.
+For example, let the Web browser place downloads directly in a _Downloads_ folder.<br>
     See the [File Access](ResourceAccessSettings.md#file-access) category below.
 *   A program may need access to some resource for correct operation.
 If the program is known and trusted, it is reasonable to make such an exception.
 See [Known Conflicts](KnownConflicts.md) for some examples.